Transoral robotic surgery: Outcomes

 TORS procedures offer many advantages to the alternative surgical techniques of open surgical resection and conventional endoscopic surgery.
 The current literature indicates that the TORS technique results in less blood loss, shorter hospital stays, and lower complication rates than open surgery.
+It may result in a reduction of the rate of tracheostomy, while the indication for tracheostomy is still a matter of debate.

 TORS as a cancer treatment

-To date, the largest study of TORS as a cancer treatment included data from 410 patients.
+In a study including data from 410 patients.
 This study demonstrated 91.8% 2-year locoregional control of the cancer, and 94.5% 2-year disease-specific survival.
 These numbers are similar to those of other head and neck cancer treatment options.
 A separate study of 62 patients found that 69% resumed oral intake prior to discharge, and 83% within two weeks.